reese-lee/chocolate-tap-room/README.md

 ## Description

-_A web app for a chocolate tap room that allows ._
+_A web app for a chocolate tap room that allows patrons to view the menu and the About page, and allows an employee to add and edit drinks._

 ## Setup/Installation Requirements